-Studying urban land price during 2001 to 2006, it was specified that the highest percentage of urban land price changes were related to Golsetan, Bushehr, and Isfahan provinces, and Kurdistan, Qazvin, and Tehran experienced the lowest rate of changes.
+Studying urban land price during 2001 to 2006, it was specified that the highest percentage of urban land price changes were

 Figure 4.
-The results of Moran coefficient about spatial autocorrelation for price of one square meter of urban land in 2006
+The results of Moran coefficient about spatial autocorrelation for price of one square meter of urban land in 2006 that the distribution of urban land price is random distribution pattern since Moran coefficient is close to zero.